Adopting a New Dog for a Busy Family

 It gets better.

-Sometimes it takes 3 months, sometimes 2 years, but eventually you and your dog sync up and things begin to run smoothly.
+Sometimes, it takes three months or two years, but eventually, you and your dog sync up, and things begin to run smoothly.

-Training never stops, even when they’re an adult, but it does eventually pay off.
+Training never stops, even when they’re an adult, but it eventually pays off.

 Preparing For Your Puppy